zpainter/iassist/content/conferences/iassist2026/faq.md

 ### Can I get a discount when I register early?

-Early Bird Registration for Members and Non-Members will be available.
+No, there is no Early Bird Registration for Members and Non-Members available.

 ### What is the registration cancellation policy?